PLMir/shiny_power/README.md

 # shiny_power
-A simple RShiny app to help thinking about statistical power
+A simple RShiny app to help thinking about statistical power.